Harfenlabor/harfenlabor.com/exampleSite/content/research/disegni-per-strumenti-musicali.md

 ![](/images/fig-5.jpg)

-###### Giovanni Lanfranco, Venere che suona l’arpa, Galleria Nazionale d’arte antica Palazzo Barberini, Roma.
+###### Giovanni Lanfranco, _Venere che suona l’arpa_, Galleria Nazionale d’arte antica Palazzo Barberini, Roma.
 Foto: dal catalogo Giovanni Lanfranco.
 Un pittore barocco tra Parma, Roma e Napoli, a cura di Erich Schleier, Milano 2001, fig. p.
 267.

 The Cardinal himself commissioned the instrument and gave it to the musician <span id="person_tag">Marco Marazzoli</span> (<span id="timeline_tag">1619-1663</span>), known as "dell'Arpa" (of the harp).
 Marazzoli was in the service of the Barberini family as a singer, instrumentalist and composer.
 After his death, the instrument returned to Cardinal Antonio who also received Lanfranco’s above painting, which the musician originally commissioned his friend Lanfranco to paint.